ds4se/chapters/ermurph/survey-chapter.md

 ## The Lure of the Sirens: The Attraction of Surveys

 Surveys are an attractive option for several reasons.
-The first lure is easy scalability.
+The first reason is easy scalability.
 After an initial sunk cost to develop the survey, our perception is that can we simply scale up by sending the survey to more participants.
-The second lure is that surveys are easy to deploy.
+The second reason is that surveys are easy to deploy.
 Today, the preferred format is predominately electronic survey distribution, not print, and many user-friendly, online services exist to help researchers design and deploy surveys.
-Finally, surveys give us a certain sense of quantitative comfort because the survey responses can be downloaded into a spreadsheet or other statistical analysis software.
+A final reason is that surveys give us a certain sense of quantitative comfort because the survey responses can be downloaded into a spreadsheet or other statistical analysis software.
 A popular form of question-style, _Likert_ statements (Strongly Disagree to Strongly Agree), can then be quantitatively analyzed through various descriptive and statistical techniques that are already familiar to us.

 But as with Odysseus, these lures are only surface benefits.
 Our experiences have taught us the harsh lesson that, without caution, lurking beneath the waters are several traps that lead to shipwreck.
 Let's figure out how to avoid that fate.